g7n-org/v32ref/README.md

 | true  | false | false |
 | true  | true  | true  |

-### Structure and variants
+### Variants and Actions

 | Variant | Form                             | Action                                  |
 | ------- | -------------------------------- | --------------------------------------- |
 |  1      | ```AND DSTREG, ImmediateValue``` | ```DSTREG = DSTREG & ImmediateValue;``` |
 |  2      | ```AND DSTREG, SRCREG```         | ```DSTREG = DSTREG & SRCREG;```         |

+## OR

+Bitwise inclusive OR (iOR)

 ### Description

-AND performs a **Bitwise AND** between each pair of respective bits in the 2 specified operands.
+OR performs  a **Bitwise INCLUSIVE  OR** between each pair  of respective bits in the  2 specified operands.
 The  result is stored in  the first of them, which is always a register.

-## OR

-Bitwise inclusive OR (iOR)

 ### iOR truth table